UK saver: £500 vs £1,000/month

 - State Pension anchor: The GOV.UK full new State Pension is £230.25/week in 2025/26 (~£1,000/month).
 Adjust it for your NI record, and remember that the State Pension age for today’s 30-somethings is 67-68.

-- Auto-enrolment & employer match: The presets assume the £500/£1,000 figures already include your 4%+ employee contribution, 1% tax relief, and at least 3% employer match.
+- Auto-enrolment & employer match: Treat the £500/£1,000 headline as your full retirement-saving effort, including employee contributions, tax relief, and at least a basic employer match.
 If your employer is more generous (5%-6% is common per ONS), you can count that toward the monthly totals.

-- Safety nets: If redundancy or illness stalls earnings, Universal Credit plus Council Tax Reduction can temporarily plug the gap, but the presets treat them as emergency bridges—not recurring cash flow—so consider them part of a contingency plan rather than baseline income.
+- Safety nets: If redundancy or illness stalls earnings, Universal Credit plus Council Tax Reduction can sometimes bridge the gap, but they are best treated as emergency back-up rather than normal retirement income.

 This scenario is an educational model, not personal financial advice.
 It simplifies taxes, benefits, and investment implementation so you can compare ranges and trade-offs.